Dniester Canyon

 About Dniester Canyon

-Dniester Canyon National Nature Park protects approximately 10,828 hectares of dramatic river canyon landscape along the middle Dniester River in Ternopil Oblast, western Ukraine.
-Established in 2010, the park preserves one of the deepest river canyons in the plains of Europe, where the Dniester has carved through Silurian and Devonian limestone to create walls reaching 150 meters in height.
-The canyon shelters unique microhabitats including warm-climate relict plant communities, medieval cliff-top fortresses, and some of the most spectacular riverine scenery in Ukraine.
+Dniester Canyon National Nature Park protects approximately 10,829 hectares of dramatic river canyon landscape along the middle Dniester River in Ternopil Oblast, western Ukraine.
+[1] Established in 2010, the park preserves one of the largest river canyons in Ukraine and one of the Seven Natural Wonders of Ukraine, where the Dniester has carved through Silurian and Devonian limestone to create walls reaching up to 200 meters in height.
+[2] The canyon shelters unique microhabitats including warm-climate relict plant communities, medieval cliff-top fortresses, and some of the most spectacular riverine scenery in the country.

 Wildlife Ecosystems